All Articles

 The Self-Indulging, the Self-Effacing, and Brethren

 An apostrophe is a literary figure in which the speaker addresses some abstract quality or a person who is absent.
-One example from Scripture would be the chiding of Death by Paul: death, where is thy sting?
+One example from Scripture would be the chiding of Death by Paul: O death, where is thy sting?
 O grave, where is thy victory?
 (1 Cor 15.55) The Roman orator, Quintilian, relates how Cicero would sometimes use an apostrophe in a legal address.
 In fact, on one occasion, Cicero abruptly turned from the judges and spoke for an imaginary person: Cicero in his defense of Scaurus, . . . actually introduces an imaginary person speaking on behalf of the accused (IV.i.69).

 In the fifth chapter of James, a direct address opens the chapter, dividing all of mankind into two categories --- we belong either to the self-indulging or to the self-effacing.
 The self-centered rich are addressed first in strong emotional language.
 A rhetorical apostrophe abruptly identifies both the contrivances as well as the perpetrators who both initiated or made the most of all circumstances: